Randomized Feasibility Methods for Constrained Optimization with Adaptive Step Sizes: Detailed Experimental Setup and Results for Section

 \paragraph{Case 1: Strongly Convex Objective Function ($f^*$ known)}

 In order to understand the performance of all the methods, we want to know the optimal function value.
 Hence we choose $\{e_i\}_{i=1}^m$ in such a way so that the minimum of the unconstrained problem $x_{\rm opt} = - (A+A^T) b$ is the minimum of the constrained problem, i.e., $x^* = x_{\rm opt}$ and $f^* = f(x_{\rm opt})$.
 We choose $e_i = \la x_{\rm opt}, C_i x_{\rm opt} \ra + \la u_i, x_{\rm opt} \ra + l_i$, where the scalar $l_i$ is sampled from a uniform distribution in $[1,2]$, which ensures the presence of interior points in the constrained set.
 With such a construction, Assumptions~\ref{asum_set1}, \ref{asum_err_bd}, \ref{asum_lipschitz}, \ref{asum_strong_convex}, and \ref{asum_set2} are satisfied.
+Note that while computing the average iterate $\bar x_k$ in Algorithm~\ref{algo_grad_descent} for the strongly convex case (cf. Theorem~\ref{thm_epsilon_tolerance}), we require $\bar \alpha$, which depends on $M_f$ and estimating it in real settings can be computationally cumbersome.
+For the purpose of simulation, we considered a proxy estimate of $\bar \alpha$ as

 For this case, we initially considered $m = 10{,}000$ constraints for $x \in \mathbb{R}^{100}$.
 However, CVXPY failed to provide a solution and reported an error indicating that the matrix $A$ was not positive semidefinite, even though it was.
 In contrast, the algorithms that use randomized feasibility (Algorithm~\ref{algo_rand_feas}) produced solutions very quickly.
 The primal--dual and ADMM methods required significantly more time.
 Furthermore, when we increased the number of constraints to $m = 100{,}000$ for a decision of a lower dimension $x \in \mathbb{R}^{10}$, CVXPY continued to attempt to solve the problem without producing any output even after several hours.
+Additionally, we considered the state-of-the-art solver IPOPT~\cite{wachter2006implementation}.
+However, it also fails to produce results for $m = 10{,}000$ constraints with the decision vector $x \in \mathbb{R}^{100}$.
 Therefore, to ensure that all algorithms could be executed within a reasonable time, we considered a computationally inexpensive setting with $m = 1,000$ constraints for $x \in \mathbb{R}^{10}$.

 We choose $\beta^{\rm ACVI} = 0.08$ and $\mu_{-1}^{\rm ACVI} = 10^{-5}$ for the ACVI algorithm.
 CVXPY solver provides the exact optimal solution $f^*$ that is known to us.
 The convergence of all the algorithms is shown in Figures~\ref{st_cvx_known_func} and \ref{st_cvx_known_infeas}.
 The ACVI algorithm, which is based on an interior-point method, converges the fastest and reaches $0$ infeasibility gap.
 Furthermore, we observe that Algorithm~\ref{algo_grad_descent} converges linearly in function value and saturates at the lowest achievable value.
 Since, in this case, all algorithms converge quickly in terms of the infeasibility gap, Figure~\ref{st_cvx_known_infeas} is plotted for only 100 iterations to highlight the decay behavior of the different methods.
 We observe that the Alt-GDA algorithm exhibits significant oscillations.